If You Go

 Categories for the projects are: freshmen design, undergraduate research, senior capstone and graduate research.Projects will be on display throughout the library and outside, including the Baja Car, Concrete Canoe and Steel Bridge.
 Some projects will have interactive components.

-About 200 juniors and seniors from Hamilton County Schools is arranging are attending the event.
+About 200 juniors and seniors from Hamilton County Schools are attending the event.